GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 Entries in the ports, protocols, and services table are represented as component assemblies, with the component-type flag set to "service".
 Use a protocol assembly for each protocol associated with the service.
 For a single port, set the port-range start flag and end flag to the same value.

-For components that describe [external systems and services that are not FedRAMP authorized and not part of a leveraged authorization](#ports-protocols-and-services), the component must identify the kind of connection security in use to protect data in transit (e.g. IPSec VPN).
+For components that describe [external systems and services that are not FedRAMP authorized and not part of a leveraged authorization](#ports-protocols-and-services), the component must identify the kind of connection security in use to protect data in transit (for example, IPSec VPN).

 {{< figure src="/img/ssp-figure-20.png" title="FedRAMP SSP template ports, protocols, and services." alt="Screenshot of the ports, protocols, and services information in the FedRAMP SSP template." >}}